Superabelian logics: Introduction

 The paper is organized as follows.
 After this introduction, in Section~\ref{s:Prelim} we formally introduce Abelian logic \Ab\ and the theoretical framework to study its expansions.
 We choose the framework of (abstract) algebraic logic (see e.g.~\cite{Font-Jansana-Pigozzi:SurveyAAL,Font:AALBook}) to develop our study.
-More precisely, since $\Ab$ is a weakly implicative in the sense of~\cite{Cintula:WIFL-BasicProperties}, we capitalize mostly on the kind of abstract algebraic logic presented in the monograph~\cite{Cintula-Noguera:TheBook}.
+More precisely, since $\Ab$ is a weakly implicative logic in the sense of~\cite{Cintula:WIFL-BasicProperties}, we capitalize mostly on the kind of abstract algebraic logic presented in the monograph~\cite{Cintula-Noguera:TheBook}, narrowing down its results and reformulating them in a convenient way for our purposes.
 We also need to employ some tools of universal algebra which can be found e.g.\ in the monographs~\cite{Birkhoff:LatticeTheory,Burris-Sankappanavar:CourseUniversalAlgebra,Galatos-JKO:ResiduatedLattices,Gobrunov:Quasivarieties,Maltsev:Metamathematics}.
 In particular, in this approach, we have that axiomatic extensions correspond to subvarieties of algebras, finitary extensions correspond to subquasivarieties, and infinitary extensions to generalized subquasivarieties.
 Since, as mentioned above, every non-trivial Abelian $\ell$-group generates the whole class as a quasivariety, it turns out that there are no non-trivial subquasivarieties, and hence the only finitary extension of \Ab\ is the inconsistent logic (i.e.\ the logic in which all formulas are tautologies).
-Much richer instead will be the study of its infinitary extensions, for which in Section~\ref{s:InfAbel} we just scratch the surface.
-In particular, we give an infinitary rule that axiomatizes the extension of \Ab\ corresponding to the generalized quasivariety generated by \R\ and discuss a possible axiomatization of that generated by \Z. After that, in Section~\ref{s:PointedAbel}, we introduce the pointed Abelian logic \pAb, which gives rise to a dramatically different landscape, since here sub(quasi)varieties of algebras are plentiful.
-In particular, we prove that \pAb\ is finitely strongly complete with respect to $\{\R_{-1},\R_0,\R_1\}$.
-In Section~\ref{s:LukUnbound} we study the \L ukasiewicz unbound logics \Lu\ and $\Lu_\infty$, we axiomatize them as extensions of \pAb, and we show a translation with \L ukasiewicz logic.
-After that, in Section~\ref{s:OtherPointed} we study a few more prominent extensions of \pAb\ giving their axiomatizations and sets of algebraic generators.
-We conclude the paper with Section~\ref{s:Conclusions} discussing possible avenues of further research.
+While this section is thus mostly preliminary, it also presents a new, purely syntactic proof of the semilinearity of Abelian logic in Theorem~\ref{t:semilinearity of Ab}, which, to the best of our knowledge, has not appeared in this form before.